10 Visible Signs Your Body Is Releasing Trauma

 9. Increased Mind Body Awareness

 Traumatic events affect brain-body communication.
 Our brains transfer resources from emotional processing to traumatic event regulation because emotional awareness is not vital for survival.
-If recovery is delayed, all physical effects during such an event can last longer.
+If recovery is delayed, the physical effects of such an event can persist longer.

 After traumatic release, the perception of imminent danger decreases, and processes resume.
-When your body is releasing trauma released, you can process emotions naturally.
-This scary and intense healing aspect is beneficial and necessary and increases self-awareness.
+When your body is releasing trauma, you can naturally process emotions.
+This scary, intense healing aspect is beneficial and necessary, and it increases self-awareness.

 10. Your Sleep Improves